CMahaff/lasim/README.md

 - This should go without saying, but obviously both your new and old accounts are still distinct - LASIM simply makes it easier to move from one to the other

 ## Limitations
-- This is alpha software and should be treated as such - always read the log output to verify there were no errors during transfer, and always confirm your new account's settings in the web UI.
-If you have issues, write a bug here on Github!
 - Versions of LASIM only target specific Lemmy BE API versions, which are currently changing rapidly.
 See the Version Support table.
     - As long as the "Profile Version" is the same between LASIM versions, it is possible to use different LASIM versions together to target Lemmy servers running different incompatible API versions.
     - At time of writing there is planned support, but no code written, to support migration from older Profile Versions to newer ones.